-It is moderately fast-growing to heights of up to 5 m (16 ft) in its natural habitat, though is more typically 1 to 3 m (3 to 10 ft) tall with branching starting close to the ground and wide-spreading, forming a densely leafy dome-shaped crown.
+It is a moderately fast-growing shrub, to heights of up to 5 m (16 ft) in its natural habitat, though is more typically 1 to 3 m (3 to 10 ft) tall with branching starting close to the ground and wide-spreading, forming a densely leafy dome-shaped crown.
 The bark is grey, wrinkled, marked by leaf scars and exudes a milky sap when wounded.

-It is commonly cultivated in gardens for its showy, sweetly fragrant flowers, glossy green foliage and shapely form which, with its low-branching habit, lends to it being grown as a fragrant hedge.
+Crape Jasmine is commonly cultivated in gardens for its showy, sweetly fragrant flowers, glossy green foliage and shapely form which, with its low-branching habit, lends to it being grown as a fragrant hedge.
 It is considered a sacred plant in India, with the flowers offered as Puja in Hindu temples.

 The wood is aromatic and it is sometimes burnt as an incense substitute in parts of its native range.

-In traditional Indian or Ayurvedic medicine, juice from the flower buds is mixed with oil and applied to the skin to treat inflammation and externally to the eyes as treatment against Ophthalmia, or inflammation of the eyes.
+In traditional Indian or Ayurvedic medicine, the juice from the flower buds is mixed with oil and applied to the skin to treat inflammation and externally to the eyes as a treatment against Ophthalmia, or inflammation of the eyes.

 New plants are usually started from cuttings or using air-layering (circumposing) methods, as seed are not always readily available.
 It performs best on rich, free-draining clay, loam and sand soils of an acid to slightly acid nature, generally with a pH of 4.5 to 6.5.
 It is a shy bloomer under shade, with the most abundant blooms on plants under full to partial sun exposure.

 Although recorded as escaping from cultivation in at least one reference publication, it is unlikely to become a serious weed on account of its shy fruiting and seeding habit.